 User stories can also be helpful in identifying which features of your app will be most valuable to the user.
 By analysing the user’s journey, you can identify at what point they need certain tasks completed by the app.
 For startups looking to deliver an Minimum Viable Product on a limited budget, prioritising features that are critical to solving the core problem is very important.

-Step 3 – Design the experience
+3. Design the app experience

-Designing the experience for your user involves two parts – the user experience design and the technical design.
+Designing the app experience for your user involves two parts – the user experience design and the technical design.
 Delivering a successful user experience (UX) means making the app relevant, easy to use and intuitive.
 An app designer will draw on the work completed in the previous steps to understand the problem and the user, to prepare wireframes.
 Wireframes are a way of visually articulating navigation and functionality - how the user would use the app.
 They provide a rough structure for development and help clients to easily explore the core of the user experience and navigation without the distraction of more subjective aspects of visual design (eg colour).

 Technical design is completed by the app developers.
 It involves investigating the technical feasibility of your platform, including solution architecture and creating a functional and technical specification.
 This clearly articulates the requirements for the app from a technical perspective.
 For example, it may specify where and how the app will need to integrate with other systems.
 For high risk aspects of the project, an app developer may build a technical proof-of-concept.
 This tests the technical feasibility and highlights problems and opportunities which may influence the experience designs, and can be solved prior to development commencing.